On this page

 Do you want to transport a child in the front seat, facing backwards?
 Then you must switch off the airbag.

-If you use seats that comply with the i-Size norms (in Dutch), you must transport children up to 15 months facing backwards.
+If you use seats that comply with the i-Size norms, you must transport children up to 15 months facing backwards.

 When not to use car seats